anjlab/anjlab-tapestry-commons/README.md

 Set of useful classes that might be helpful for Tapestry5 projects.

-No Tapestry-IoC modules here, just use there classes as you want.
+No Tapestry-IoC modules here, just use these classes as you want.

 Usually you will register them as services in your AppModule manually.